S. Res. 60, Resolution to establish a select committee, February 7, 1973

-Records of the U.S. Senate, National Archives and Records Administration
+Records of District Courts of the United States, National Archives and Records Administration

 The Watergate Break-in

-On June 17, 1972, police arrested burglars wiretapping the Democratic National Committee headquarters at the Watergate complex in Washington, D.C.
-Evidence linked the break-in to President Richard Nixon’s re-election committee, and the Justice Department appointed a special prosecutor for the case.
-In February 1973 the Senate established a select committee chaired by Senator Sam Ervin of North Carolina to investigate the 1972 presidential election campaigns.
-The investigation revealed audiotapes incriminating President Nixon, which eventually led to Nixon’s resignation.
-Nationally televised, the hearings of the Watergate Committee inquiry boosted public confidence in Congress.
+On June 17, 1972, police arrested burglars in the Democratic National Committee headquarters at the Watergate complex in Washington, D.C.
+Evidence linked the break-in to President Richard Nixon’s re-election campaign.
+In February 1973 the Senate established a select committee chaired by Senator Sam Ervin of North Carolina to investigate the 1972 presidential election.
+The Senate investigation revealed the existence of audiotapes, the content of which proved incriminating to President Nixon, and ultimately led to his resignation.
+Nationally televised, the Watergate Committee hearings boosted public confidence in Congress.

-Senator Sam Ervin of South Carolina, Hearings before the Select Committee on Presidential Campaign Activities . . . , 1973
+Senator Howard Baker of Tennessee, Hearings before the Select Committee on Presidential Campaign Activities, May 17, 1973